Shelly-Ann Fraser-Pryce: Early years

-2008: First Olympic gold
+2008: First Olympic 100 m gold

 Fraser-Pryce's breakthrough in 2008 was sudden and unexpected.
 At the Jamaican Olympic trials in June, she was a surprise second-place finisher in the hotly contested 100 m final, posting her first ever sub-11 s clocking of 10.85 s.
 Compatriots Kerron Stewart won the national title in 10.80 s and Sherone Simpson was third in 10.87 s, completing the Olympic team for this event.
 However, Jamaican sprint darling Veronica Campbell-Brown, the 2007 world 100 m champion and 2004 Olympic 200 m champion, finished fourth in 10.88 s, failing to make the team.
 With Fraser-Pryce barely known among the local athletics scene, many considered her too inexperienced for the Olympics, and petitioned the Jamaica Athletics Administrative Association (JAAA) to have her swapped in favour of Campbell-Brown.
 However, the JAAA upheld its rule permitting only the top-three finishers on the team.
 Fraser-Pryce recalled being disappointed but mostly unfazed by the backlash, and saw her underdog status as an advantage: "I went in just wanting to do well.
 So there was no pressure and nobody expected anything of me and I was able to compete better, relaxed and be my best."

 At the 2008 Beijing Olympics, Fraser-Pryce faced off against the American trio of Torri Edwards, Muna Lee and decorated sprinter Lauryn Williams.
 She won her heat in 11.35 s, her quarterfinal in 11.06 s, and her semifinal in 11.00 s.
 In the 100 m final, she led a Jamaican sweep of the medals, trailed by Sherone Simpson and Kerron Stewart who both posted 10.98 s for silver (no bronze was awarded).
 Replicating the success of compatriot Usain Bolt from the night before, she became the first ever Caribbean woman to win 100 m gold at the Olympics.
 Her winning time of 10.78 s was not only an improvement of 0.53 seconds from her previous season's best, it was also the second fastest in Olympic history at the time, behind Florence Griffith Joyner's 1988 Olympic record.
-Their top-three finish also gave Jamaica the first sweep of medals in a women’s 100 by any nation at any Olympics or world championships.
+Jamaica's top-three finish was the first-ever sweep of medals in a women's 100 m by any nation at an Olympics or World Championships.

 In the 4 × 100 m relay, Fraser-Pryce ran the lead leg alongside Stewart, Simpson and Campbell-Brown.
 The Jamaican team won their heat and qualified as the fastest overall for the final.
 However, disappointment followed in the final when a botched baton exchange led to their disqualification.

 Fraser-Pryce returned to the European circuit after the Olympics, placing second at the British Grand Prix in 11.29 s, first at the Athletissima track meet in 11.03 s, and first at the Rieti meet in 11.06 s.
 She capped her season in September after running 10.94 s to win 100 m gold at the 2008 IAAF World Athletics Final.